Meet our Frontend Engineering expert: Haithem Mosbahi

 Financial service companies like banks and insurers use Citrix to provide their employees and customers with secure and instant access to applications, data and communication on any device.
 Thus, we have been working on our EVP to maintain the requirements of our Citrix customers and to optimize their video experience on our platform.
 We achieved that by making our video playback component adapt to the Citrix environment – depending on the end user’s device and connection, our video playback chooses the most suitable playback engine.
 For example, our player uses ActiveX engine to optimize the video experience for our Internet Explorer users and to reduce the rendering time on the browser.

 My team FlyingFox is made up of frontend developers, backend developers, a user experience designer and a QA engineer.
-Along with our product owner and agile coach, we collaborate to always improve the platform, and to help our users managing their videos in the best possible way.
-Being a cross functional team means that we have a diversity of experience, expertise and knowledge.
+Along with our product owner and agile coach, we collaborate to always improve the platform and to help our users managing their videos in the best possible way.
+Being a cross-functional team means that we have a diversity of experience, expertise, and knowledge.
 For instance, the integration between backend and frontend components is straightforward and runs smoothly since we discuss the implementation details on a daily basis.
-In addition, as a team we are responsible of continuously delivering new features to our customers.
+In addition, as a team, we are responsible for continuously delivering new features to our customers.
 This gives us full control over the features, from analysis, estimation, design, to having the feature deployed and tested live.

-I think that video has become the new communication norm in our today’s life and the enterprise is no exception.
-One of the most booming trends in the video market is using artificial intelligence to automate time consuming tasks like generating subtitles in different languages, creating video summaries, extracting and collecting information from video like metadata, people, activities and emotions.
+I think that video has become the new communication norm in today’s life and the enterprise is no exception.
+One of the most booming trends in the video market is using artificial intelligence to automate time-consuming tasks like generating subtitles in different languages, creating video summaries, and extracting and collecting information from videos (for example, metadata, people, activities, and emotions).
 At movingimage, we are enthusiastic about AI’s ability to transform the video landscape as we know it.
 Due to our AI research department, we are staying at the forefront of AI changes in the video sphere, and are working to continue implement them within our products.
 Besides this, live video streaming is getting more and more attention in the workplace.
-Whether to stream company internal events or conferences, live streaming has become a must in every EVP.
+Whether to stream company events or conferences, live streaming has become a must in every EVP.